openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Learning

 Learning is the attribute of raw knowledge, memory, and the ability to apply the right facts in the right situation.
-You make a learning roll whenever you attempt to recall important information, make sense of conflicting details, or assimilate unfamiliar knowledge into your own context.
-An important note about learning is that it represents both your character's understanding of the knowledge that she is familiar with and also her ability to gain new knowledge quickly.
-So, a foreigner in a strange land wouldn't be able to recall facts about local history just because she has a high learning score.
-However, her high learning score would be of use when it comes to quickly assimilating the lore of her new environment.
+You make a Learning roll whenever you attempt to recall important information, make sense of conflicting details, or assimilate unfamiliar knowledge into your own context.
+An important note about Learning is that it represents both the knowledge that you are familiar with and also your ability to gain new knowledge quickly.
+So, a foreigner in a strange land wouldn't be able to recall facts about local history just because they have a high Learning score.
+However, their high Learning score would be of use when it comes to quickly assimilating the lore of the new environment.

 #### Challenging Test of Learning (CR 15)

-Gregory, student of the arcane arts, is travelling with his companions through the Tomb of Shakara when they come upon an open doorway carved with eldritch runes.
+Gregory, student of the arcane arts, is travelling with his companions through the Tomb of Sharakandra when they come upon an open doorway carved with eldritch runes.
 Gregory attempts to decipher the runes based on his past studies.

 **Success with a twist:** Gregory successfully identifies the runes as a protective ward.
 However, to do so, he must spend nearly an hour sifting through the tomes of lore that he carries with him.

-**Failure, but the story progresses:** While attempting to decipher the runes, Gregory traces his fingers across one of them, immediately activating the trap.
+**Failure, but the story progresses:** While attempting to decipher the runes, Gregory traces his fingers across one of them, immediately activating a trap.
 He is struck with a bolt of lightning and a loud thunderclap alerts the entire tomb of the interlopers.

 #### Heroic Test of Learning (CR 20)